postman-solutions-eng/backstage-postman-plugin/README.md

 yarn --cwd packages/backend add @postman-solutions/postman-backstage-backend-plugin
 ```

+Then, you would need to configure both plugins as descried in the next two sections.

 # Configure Postman Frontend Plugin for Backstage

 The Postman frontend plugin enables you to link your APIs to their corresponding collections, published APIs, and monitors within Postman.
 You can also discover APIs and collections within your Postman Team that have been tagged with a tag of your choice and add them to the catalogue.